Meet Sarah

 The Perry Approach to the Evaporating Cloud Method moves through three phases:

-We map the conflict—identifying current state, future state, the benefits of each, the unified outcome, and the undesirable effects the conflict is creating.
+We map the conflict — identifying current state, future state, the benefits of each, and the unified outcome.
+Then we read the cloud back to verify the logical structure holds.
 This gives us a clear picture of what's actually happening and why it matters.

-We combine the new adaptive belief with the relevant technical options to form a coherent way forward.
+We combine the new adaptive belief with the relevant technical options — ordered by prerequisite for fastest implementation — to form a coherent way forward.

 Let's watch how this unfolds with Sarah.